m-sureshraj/serverless-examples/attr-based-access-ctrl/frontend/README.md

 - The `amazon-cognito-identity-js` package is used to communicate with the user pool and identity pool to handle the sign-up, sign-in, token refresh, etc.

+## Improvements

+- Replace the `amazon-cognito-identity-js` package with the compatible V3 version of the AWS SDK.
+  - To communicate with the Cognito User Pool - [client-cognito-identity-provider](https://www.npmjs.com/package/@aws-sdk/client-cognito-identity-provider)
+  - To communicate with the Cognito Identity Pool - [client-cognito-identity](https://www.npmjs.com/package/@aws-sdk/client-cognito-identity)
+- Update the sign-up flow to use PKCE (Proof Key for Code Exchange).